 Sadly, I’m the one serving the waffles!
 But that’s besides the point!

 You’ll get 5 heart-shaped waffles.
-They are 6.25 inches at the tip and 6.75 inches at the top.
+They are 8 inches in diameter for all 5.
 Not too big and not too small.

 And this waffle maker comes with some awesome bells and whistles too…